-[Editor’s note: Clarify the procedure for getting manufacturers code and any cost involved.
-Access to manufacturer’s code must be free for mandatory equipment.]

 Note: no additional changes prior to this section.

-A7-3.26 Message 28: Single-slot Aid-to-Navigation Report
+A7-3.26 Message 28: Aid-to-Navigation Report (Single-slot message)

-This single slot AIS Aid to Navigation (AtoN) Report (Table A7-41) is primarily intended for the use by authorities in lieu of or to supplement AIS Message 21 AIS Aid to Navigation (AtoN) reports using either RATDMA or CSTDMA; to report Mobile AtoN types or This message can be flagged to be repeated by the recipient stations to extend its range of coverage and create a mesh network.
-It may be accompanied by Message 24A - Static Data Report, Part A to provide the charted name of the AtoN if not already being provided by Message 21
+Message 28 provides similar information as AIS Message 21, but in one slot versus two slot, and can be used to report MAtoN direction and speed or provides extended information on the AtoN (i.e., it’s height) and what it’s marking (i.e., hazardous area).
+It should be accompanied by a Message 24A to provide the charted name.
+It can be accompanied by a Message 8 and/or 12, to provide additional details on what the AtoN is marking.
+It can also broadcast an addressed Message 6 and/or 14 to communicate to the monitoring entity.

 This message may also be sent by a vessel to report an AtoN off-position or discrepant or other navigational hazard or obstruction; or to confirm its position and status.